-The impact assessment was based on the ILCD 2011 Midpoint+ v1.0.9 method, May 2016 (EC-JRC 2012), broadly aligned with the recent recommendations of the European Commission on the environmental footprint of products (Product Environmental Footprint - PEF, see Annex 4) (EC 2018).
-ILCD 2011 includes a single score, but no aggregation into protection areas, so the weighting is set at 1 per impact category.
-It includes USEtox (Rosenbaum et al. 2008; Fantke et al. 2017), the consensus toxicity model, to calculate all toxicity impact categories.
+ILCD integrates USEtox (Rosenbaum et al. 2008; Fantke (Ed.) et al. 2017), the consensus toxicity model, to calculate all toxicity impact categories.
 An adjustment was made to the model: the characterisation factor for climate change of "CO2 in air" was changed from -1 to 0, because we considered that the CO2 in air absorbed by plants and reemitted in the short term, as is the case for annual crops, does not represent carbon sequestration.

 SimaPro v8.5.5.2 was used to calculate the impacts.
-In order to find eventual significant differences across mean impacts among crops, sites, and especially types of production, the results were statistically processed with the R v3.5 software.
-Multiple Tukey's pairwise comparisons were made, by crop and crop variety, by site, and by production type.
+In order to find eventual significant differences across mean impacts amongst crops, sites, and especially production types, the results were statistically processed with the R v3.5 software.
+Multiple Tukey's pairwise comparisons were made, by crop and crop variety, by site and by production type.